zuri-training/TeamSparrowpp-qr_gen/README.md

 - __Create a pull request__

-- __Wait till a QR planet admin accepts and merges your pull request__
+- __Wait till a QRCreate admin accepts and merges your pull request__

   <br><br>